SysKitTeam/docs-spconsultant/how-to/best-practices/available-best-practices-reports.md

 ---
 title: Available Best Practices Reports
 description: >-
-  This article describes which best practices reports are available in SPDocKit and can help you keep your SharePoint farm healthy.
+  This article describes which best practices reports are available in SPDocKit Consultant and can help you keep your SharePoint farm healthy.
 author: Tomislav Sirovec
 date: 25/6/2018